- Normal precautions

 We advise against all travel to Afghanistan.

+Afghanistan is experiencing a major surge in COVID-19 infections with corresponding challenges for healthcare provision.
 The security situation in Afghanistan remains serious and the threat to Westerners from terrorist or criminal violence, including kidnappings, remains high.

 If you consider your presence in Afghanistan is essential, you should have adequate and continuous professional close security arrangements and ensure they are regularly reviewed.